ExoKomodo/reformer/issues/closed.md

 - Have port 80 and 8080 exposing the same thing, but only 80 goes through the LB
 - Get Digital Ocean to pass through the LB port

+## Setup hosting solution

+### Branch (n/a)

+### Overview

+Since the backend does SSR of the page, we need a hosting solution that will run the code and be routable, since we won't be generating static webpages.

+### Instructions

+1. Deploy to a hosting solution (Using Digital Ocean)
+1. Have a CD pipeline to automatically update the hosted site (builds a docker container on every push to main)

+### Acceptance Criteria

+- Automatically updated hosting site
+- Automatic SSL updates
+- Cheap

 ## Public Domain

 ### Branch - [public-domain](https://git.sr.ht/~jamesaorson/reformer/tree/public-domain)